-Many men have never ventured out and invested a custom tailored suit.
+Many men have never ventured out and invested in a custom tailored suit.
 For that reason, they think that buying a standard suit off the rack will suffice.
 While you might end up with a suit that looks okay, maybe even “pretty good” if you have an excellent tailor, you’ll never come close to the exceptional look you’ll get with a custom suit.

 A lot of guys have asked, “How much does a tailored suit cost?” and that’s certainly not an unreasonable question.
-We’ve broken down the costs of scoring a superb custom made suit relative to the process.
+We’ve broken down the costs of scoring a superb custom-made suit relative to the process.

 When you choose to have a custom suit made for you, the first (and possibly the most important) step is to take your measurements.
 A proper fit is essential, so the measurements will be exacting and thorough.
 By knowing your unique measurements, it will serve as a baseline for the rest of the process.

 Tailors don’t generally charge for these measurements if you’re ordering a custom suit.
 Of course, since the tailor is so precise and careful in order to give you the perfect custom suit, this generally means you’ll pay more in the long run.
 Knowing how much a tailored suit costs doesn’t depend entirely on measurements, though more material means a more expensive suit.

 An essential component in a tailored suit cost is the type of material chosen.
 Whether you’re looking for linen, tropical wool, wool blends or even cotton blends, this step in the process influences the quality you are looking for in the suit.

 Your tailor will be able to guide you through the process of picking the right material for your wardrobe and your budget.
 Most tailors have options that will produce basic, durable suits and those that are well above the quality you could find in menswear or department stores.